Business Litigation Law Blog

 To understand the nuances of a franchise agreement, you must understand what a franchise, or what franchising actually is.
 To facilitate a better understanding, we’ll provide a general definition and the legal definition in California.

 In it’s simplest terms, a franchise, or franchising is a business model involving two parties.
 One is the franchisor.
 This is the existing business entity that has established the brand’s trademark or trade name and business practices.
 Then there’s the franchisee.
-He or she gets the right to conduct business under the franchisor’s name, using its business practices in exchange forroyalty payment and preliminary fee (in most cases).
+He or she gets the right to conduct business under the franchisor’s name, using its business practices in exchange for royalty payment and preliminary fee (in most cases).
 In a so-called “business format” franchising scheme, the franchisor also provides additional help.
 This typically includes but is not limited to training, marketing strategy and business counseling.

 Accordingly, California law defines a franchise as a contract or agreement, either expressed or implied, made verbally or in writing between at least two parties that: